-All images & research on this site are the copyright & possession of Adam Chu / nationalgirlsbaseballleague.com.
-DO NOT claim any images or research on this site as your own, alter the image files in any way, or remove / attempt to remove the copyright / watermarks from images.
-Written permission will be given on a case-by-case basis to those who request use.
-By using any image or research, you are agreeing to properly give credit & link back to Adam Chu / nationalgirlsbaseballleague.com.
+All images and research on this site are the property and copyright of Adam Chu / nationalgirlsbaseballleague.com.
+Do not claim any content as your own, alter image files in any way, or remove/attempt to remove any copyright notices or watermarks.
+Permission for use may be granted on a case-by-case basis upon request.
+By using any image or research from this site, you agree to provide proper credit and a link back to Adam Chu / nationalgirlsbaseballleague.com.

 NATIONAL GIRLS BASEBALL LEAGUE (NGBL)